Activities & Clubs

 New members must complete two types of service projects.
 The first is the School Project that the advisor will set up.
 All applicants must volunteer at this event to be inducted.
 The second type of service project must be planned by the applicants themselves and total six hours.
 (The advisor must approve this project ahead of time.)

-Students who successfully complete the two types of volunteer projects and who are approved by the Faculty Council may be inducted in a June ceremony.
+Students who successfully complete the two types of volunteer projects and who are approved by the Faculty Council may be inducted in a May or June ceremony.
 The following year, members will have to attend monthly meetings and complete service projects.

-Where Everyone Belongs
+Where Everybody Belongs

 Interested 7th graders apply in the spring.